Almighty123404/Tiktok-social-content-risk-scoring/README.md

 ## Key Research Insights

 - **SQL layer insight validated:** Text analysis confirms that claim content is the strongest categorical signal, with engagement being a strong secondary signal.
-- **Honest negative result:** Adding raw NLP features doesn't improve beyond `is_claim`.
+- **NLP negative result:** Adding raw NLP features doesn't improve beyond `is_claim`.
 This is a valuable analytical finding: if text were independently predictive of bans beyond the label, we would see it here.
 - **Engagement is organic:** Statistical evidence suggests engagement metrics reflect pre-ban behavior, not post-moderation artifacts.
 - **Cost-aware optimization:** Threshold optimization shows recall can improve by 10.7% with modest precision loss, enabling flexible business policies.